 What is the Embr Wave?

 Have you heard of the Embr Wave?
 I hadn’t until he gave me one.
-It is a personal temperature controlling device.
-Looking an awful lot like a smartwatch or fitness tracker, this is a bracelet that will help you cool or warm your body to be more comfortable.
+It is a personal temperature-controlling device.
+Looking an awful lot like an Apple watch or fitness tracker, this is a bracelet that will help you cool or warm your body to be more comfortable.

 Hot flashes?
 Always cold?
 Struggle to fall asleep?
 Get overheated when you’re stressed or have migraines?
 Health issues that affect your internal temperature?
 The Embr Wave is made for such situations.

-The Embr Wave cools or warms your skin, triggering your nerves to send a signal to your brain.
+The Embr Wave warms or cools your skin, triggering your nerves to send a signal to your brain.
 Your brain naturally processes the thermal sensation.
 In a matter of seconds, your body balances itself and you feel a difference.